mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/21_load_task_requested_entities_dataflux_mode.md

 ### Select All Entities is Checked

-Display all available versions created in the source environment for the task;s LUs.
+Displays all available versions created in the source environment for the task's LUs.
 For example:

 ![requested entities- All entities](images/load_task_requested_entities_dataflux.png)